We may earn money or other compensation from the companies or products mentioned in this post.

 Before you even get to Disneyland Resort, you’ll likely arrive at LAX or one of the major airports in Southern California.
 Any time someone other than airline or TSA personnel handles your luggage, tipping a dollar or two for each piece of luggage is customary.
 This includes SkyCap when checking luggage at the curb.

-For example, if you’re taking a shuttle and the driver loads/unloads all your luggage, be sure to tip them accordingly.
+For example, if you’re taking a shuttle, Uber, Lyft or taxi and the driver loads/unloads all your luggage, be sure to tip them accordingly.
 You can of course, handle your own luggage and simply say, “no thank you” or “I’ve got it, thanks”.
 I generally travel with a small carry on bag and like to handle it myself to avoid tipping and that’s totally ok.
 However, if you have a large group and lots of luggage, expect the driver to handle those to ensure a timely departure and a properly stowed luggage area.

 I’ve bee in foreign countries where people appear to be airport workers and “help” you check in then ask for a tip.
 Most Americans will not ask for a tip.
 It’s considered rude.
 If you happen to be on a tour in Hollywood or somewhere and it’s part of the jokes or presentation asking/telling you to tip—that kind of behavior is directed right at foreign tourists.
 They want to make you feel uniformed and obligated to tip.
 I find it very tacky and am more likely to not tip when tour guides use those methods.